 Posted on 28 January 2020

 These Quaker missionaries were unusual in their time.
 Most other preaching was done by well-educated ordained male clergymen, but most of the Valiant Sixty were ordinary farmers and tradesmen, and several of them were women.
+Although the number of these missionaries is given as 60 the actual number was likely a little higher.

 Because the Valiant Sixty came from the northern part of England they were considered backward.
 Many of them suffered imprisonment or corporal punishment or both, because they went against the church structure in place in England at that time.
 Once Quaker practices were outlawed, they technically broke the law and can therefore be seen as early practitioners of civil disobedience.